AgentScrubbles/owncast-live-gnome-extension/README.md

 # OwncastLive Panel - GNOME Shell Extension

-A GNOME Shell extension that monitors your favorite Owncast instances and notifies you when they go live.
+A GNOME Shell extension that monitors your favorite [Owncast](https://owncast.online) instances and notifies you when they go live.

+[Owncast](https://github.com/owncast/owncast) is a free and open source live streaming platform that lets you run your own self-hosted streaming server.
+This extension helps you keep track of multiple Owncast streamers right from your GNOME desktop.

 ## Features

 - Monitor multiple Owncast instances
 - Desktop notifications when streams go live
+- Live elapsed time counter showing how long streams have been live
 - Multiple display modes (text, count, icons)
 - Configurable poll interval (1-30 minutes)
 - Click to open streams in your browser